dprilutsky/HPR-Payload/readme.txt

 will now run on http://localhost:4001 and the client will connect to it

 Current State:
 Barebones system.
-Server receives fake "speed" values from Arduino over a serial port and sends this data to the client through WebSockets using the Socket.io library.
-The client can ask to start and stop this transmission stream.
+Server receives fake data values from Arduino over a serial port and sends this data to the client through WebSockets using the Socket.io library.

 To test the system, connect an Arduino to you computer and run the code in arduinoTestinf folder.